PKUHPC/SimpleFS/README.md

 }
 ```

 "rootdir" is the position that server store data chunks and "metadir" points to the folder of metadata database. "hosts_file" describes the location of 'hostfile'.
 And the server will listen on the address from "listen" field.
-If "output" is set to "true", debug info will be printed on std output.
+If "output" is set to "true", debug info will be printed on standard output.

 "moutdir" is the mount directory of client, this should be set by client.
 But for the convenience in development, client will fetch this location from server.
 This may get changed in the future.